mateoniksic/project-storyshare/README.md

 ![Social Preview](https://user-images.githubusercontent.com/57192709/226341894-4f2a6562-a40e-4b18-b07c-b80f2631556e.png)

 # What is StoryShare?
-StoryShare is a web-based social sharing application that helps individuals share words of wisdom, lessons learned, and advice with people around the world.
+StoryShare is a web-based social sharing platform designed to help people connect and share meaningful insights with each other.
+It's an online web-based application that encourages individuals to spread words of wisdom, lessons learned, and valuable advice to others across the globe.

-Anyone can join!
-You can create a free account, follow interesting individuals, and share your personal stories.
+Whether you're a student, professional, or anyone in between, StoryShare is open to all.
+You can easily create a free account and start following interesting individuals to see what they have to share.
+Moreover, you can also contribute your own personal stories and experiences with the community, helping to inspire and motivate others.

+Joining StoryShare is a great way to connect with like-minded individuals, share your experiences, and gain valuable insights from others around the world.
+With a user-friendly interface and a vast network of users, StoryShare is an excellent platform for anyone who values learning and personal growth.

 # What was the development process?
 1. Created models *(UserProfile, Post, Tags)* with relationships one to one, one to many, many to many.